By using this site, you agree to the Privacy Policy and Terms of Use.

 Why are different countries approving different Alzheimer’s treatments?

-Regulatory agencies use different criteria for evaluating clinical benefit, with some accepting biomarker changes as sufficient evidence while others require demonstrated functional improvement.
+According to The Lancet report, regulatory agencies use different criteria for evaluating clinical benefit, with some accepting biomarker changes as sufficient evidence while others require demonstrated functional improvement.
 This reflects varying approaches to balancing patient access against evidence standards.

 What factors beyond efficacy influence regulatory decisions?